IG30/First-Mile-Stone/README.md

 * [Code institute](https://codeinstitute.net/) I used some of the code learned in the modules and for their guidance throughtout the process.
 * "Online Tutorial" channel on youtube.
 I followed one of their videos to create my skill section.
 The video can be found [here](https://www.youtube.com/watch?v=Ft73g5Kyknw).
-* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Their documantation helped me to create the navbar, the scrollspy feature and overall a better responsive design.
+* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Their documantation helped me to create the navbar, the tooltip, the scrollspy feature and overall a better responsive design.
 * [W3schools](https://www.w3schools.com/) Their documantation helped me to answer questions about a particular property.
 * [Font Awsome](https://www.bootstrapcdn.com/fontawesome/) I used their icons in the website.
 * [Google Fonts](https://fonts.google.com/)  The fonts on the website are from google fonts.